ggdl96/usa-airport-distance-calculator/README.md

 ## Getting Started

-First, you will need to set up env variables
+First, you will need to set up env variables in a .env.local file

 ```text
 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=